History of Crystal Palace F.C.: Ups and downs (1993–98)

-Alan Smith immediately guided Palace back to the Premier League as runaway champions of the second tier, with striker Chris Armstrong top-scoring with 23 league goals.
+Alan Smith immediately guided Palace back to the Premier League as runaway champions of the second tier, with striker Chris Armstrong top-scoring with 22 league goals.
 During this period the club badge was changed, with the image of the bird on it replaced by one which the chairman Ron Noades felt more closely resembled that of an eagle.
 The following season back in the Premier League saw the club again making news for off the field reasons.
 On 25 January 1995, Palace played Manchester United at Selhurst Park.
 After a bad foul on the Palace defender Richard Shaw, United's maverick French forward Eric Cantona was sent off.
 As Cantona walked towards the tunnel he was taunted by Palace fan Matthew Simmons.
-This angered Cantona, who launched a flying kick at Simmons with both feet.
-Manchester United suspended Cantona for the remainder of the season, while the French Football Federation dropped Cantona from the France national football team, and stripped him of the captaincy of Les Bleus.
+This angered the frenchman, who launched a flying kick at Simmons with both feet.
+Manchester United suspended Cantona for the remainder of the season, while the French Football Federation dropped him from the France national football team and he was also stripped of the captaincy of Les Bleus.
 Cantona was sentenced to two weeks in jail; this was reduced to 120 hours community service on appeal.
-Simmons was immediately banned from Selhurst Park, and later found guilty of two charges of using threatening words and behaviour towards Cantona.
+Simmons was immediately banned from Selhurst Park and later found guilty of two charges of using threatening words and behaviour towards Cantona.
 More was to follow in March, when Chris Armstrong was suspended by the FA for failing a drugs test.
 Palace reached the semi-finals of both domestic cups, but a shortage of goals counted against them, alongside the introduction of a fourth relegation place.
-The Premier League was being cut from 22 to 20 clubs at the end of the 1994–95 season, and Palace unluckily found themselves demoted on the last day again.
+The Premier League was being cut from 22 to 20 clubs at the end of the 1994–95 season and Palace unluckily found themselves demoted on the last day again.